We Had a Shooting Involving Federal Immigration Officers in Portland. Tren de Aragua...

 AP Photo/Ross D. Franklin

 Earlier, we brought you an eye-opening report about Minnesota's rampant fraud.
 Most of it comes from the Somali community, and the rot goes all the way up to Governor Tim Walz.
-Walz not only knows about the fraud, alleges the group of state employees behind the Minnesota_DHS X account, but is reportedly actively punishing whistleblowers.
+Walz not only knows about the fraud but also alleges that the group of state employees behind the Minnesota_DHS X account is reportedly actively punishing whistleblowers.
 Even The New York Times can't ignore Walz's massive leadership failure.

 Advertisement

 But the story gets even worse.
-The DHS account is also alleging that DHS, under the leadership of temporary Commissioner Shireen Gandhi, is deleting data to hide information from the public.
+The DHS account also alleges that, under the leadership of temporary Commissioner Shireen Gandhi, DHS is deleting data to hide information from the public.

-It also seems Gandhi is opposed to the establishment of an Office of Inspector General.
+It also seems that Gandhi is opposed to establishing an Office of Inspector General.

 Here's more from KSTP.com: